pyne/pyne/news/facet_voxel_traverse_tool.rst

 **Added:**

-* Functions used to calculate the voxels that intersect with given ray.

-* Functions used to calculate the voxels that intersect with given facet (triangle).
+* Add a vta module contains functions used to calculate the voxels that intersect with given ray and functions used to calculate the voxels that intersect with given facet (triangle).

 * Test functions for the function of ray/facet voxel traverse.